kubernetes/autoscaler/vertical-pod-autoscaler/README.md

 * VPA reacts to some out-of-memory events, but not in all situations.
 * VPA performance has not been tested in large clusters.
-* VPA recommendation might exceed available resources (e.g. Node size, available size, available quota) and cause **Pods to go pending**.
+* VPA recommendation might exceed available resources (e.g. Node size, available size, available quota) and cause **pods to go pending**.
 This can be addressed by using VPA together with [Cluster Autoscaler](https://github.com/kubernetes/autoscaler/blob/master/cluster-autoscaler/FAQ.md#basics).
-* Multiple VPA resources matching the same Pod have undefined behavior.
+* Multiple VPA resources matching the same pod have undefined behavior.

 # Related links